Marcin Nowotny, PhD

 • The poor match with the RNase H sequence preference and the dynamic properties of the PPT explain the protection of its body from cleavage.

-Fig. 11.
 Model of PPT recognition by HIV-1 RT.
-Comparison of interactions of RNase H domain with a preferred (PPT-U3 junction) and non-preferred (PPT) substrate.
+Comparison of interactions of RNase H domain with the substrate in a preferred register (cut at the PPT-U3 junction) and non-preferred register (cut in the middle of the PPT).
 Preferred and non-preferred residues at the consensus positions of the substrate are shown in green and red, respectively.
 Deformation of the poly-A sequence of the substrate is represented by broken boxes.

 4. RNA processing